Skip to product information

 The beauty of refreshing blue

-The Moon White Porcelain Tea Bowl by Ikai Yuichi is a piece that truly catches the eye with its cool blue color .
-The blue color is as calm and transparent as the moonlight shining in the night sky, and brings deep peace to the soul.
-The crazing (crack pattern) in the glaze spreads throughout the piece, revealing a new expression every time you look at it, so you will never tire of looking at it.
+The Moon White Porcelain Tea Bowl by Ikai Yuichi is a truly eye-catching piece with its cool blue color .
+The blue embodies the serenity and transparency of moonlight shining in the night sky, bringing deep peace to the soul.
+The crazing (crack pattern) that occurs in the glaze spreads throughout the piece, revealing a new expression each time you look at it, so you will never tire of looking at it.
 Serene yet powerful beauty is the essence of this tea bowl.

-One of the features of this tea bowl is the carving of the foot .
-Generally, the finish of the foot is smooth and neat, but this piece has been boldly roughly carved , which harmonizes exquisitely with the overall shape.
-The contrast between the smoothness of the glaze and the rough texture of the foot brings out the unique sense of balance of this tea bowl.
+One of the distinctive features of this tea bowl is the carving of the base .
+Generally, the base is finished smoothly and neatly, but this piece has bold roughness , which harmonizes exquisitely with the overall shape.
+The contrast between the smoothness of the glaze and the rough texture of the base enhances the unique sense of balance of this tea bowl.

 Use of premium materials

-This "Moon White Porcelain Tea Bowl" uses high-quality materials , both the glaze and the clay , suggesting high-level skill.
-The glaze has a luster like high-quality celadon , captivating the viewer.
-This piece shows Ikai Yuichi's commitment to materials and the outstanding skill he uses to make the most of them.
+This "Moon White Porcelain Tea Bowl" uses high-quality materials , both the glaze and the clay , demonstrating the artist's exceptional skill.
+The glaze has a luster reminiscent of high-quality celadon , captivating the viewer.
+This piece demonstrates Ikai Yuichi's commitment to materials and the exceptional skill he uses to make the most of them.

 Artistic strength and timeless beauty

-Not only are these tea bowls used for special occasions such as tea ceremonies, but they also have the artistic value of being enjoyable to look at on a daily basis .
-The beauty of the glaze and form gives them a strong presence even when they are simply placed there, drawing in the viewer.
-Behind them lies the fundamental strength that is characteristic of Ikai Yuichi's work, and an immortal beauty that remains unchanged even through the passage of time.
-The overall dynamism of the piece gives it a powerful sense of life even in its silence.
+Not only is this tea bowl suitable for special occasions such as tea ceremonies, but it also has the artistic value of being enjoyable to look at on a daily basis .
+The beauty of the glaze and form gives it a presence that draws the viewer in even when it is simply placed there.
+Behind this lies the fundamental strength that is inherent in Ikai Yuichi's work, and it harbors an immortal beauty that remains unchanged over time.
+The overall sense of dynamism gives the piece a powerful sense of vitality even amidst its silence.

 Yuichi Ikai Biography